carabell94/smart-magic-cards/readme.md

 - Worked my way through these functions, testing in browser before moving on to the next
 - Uncommented the tests in `cypress/integration/magic-trick.js` one by one to ensure all tests passing, changed variable names where required
 - Removed unused code
-- Once my programme had all the basic functionality implemented, I moved on to the bonus points tasks, implementing a 'Replay' function & building associated tests
+- Once my programme had all the basic functionality implemented, I moved on to the bonus points tasks, implementing a 'Reset' function & building associated tests

 ### Areas of Improvement
 Had I had more time: